 - Don't be fooled by the automatically estimated time of 22 minutes at the top of this page.
-Allow at least 60 minutes to do the walk and take in all the great views.
+Allow about 60 minutes to do the walk and take in all the great views.

 - Sorry, no dogs allowed.